ali-609/Asymmetric-Deep-Multitask-Learning/README.md

 '--train-mode' takes one of one of five possible arguments.
 If no arguments are given, the program will use a symmetric configuration.

 ### Asymmetric Multi task train
+The below program train MTL on asymmetric labels:
 ```
 python train_asymmetric.py
 ```

+# Evaluation